python/cpython/Doc/reference/expressions.rst

 passed to one of these methods.
 For more details on when ``__class_getitem__`` is called instead of ``__getitem__``, see :ref:`classgetitem-versus-getitem`.

-If the expression list contains at least one comma, it will evaluate to a :class:`tuple` containing the items of the expression list.
+If the expression list contains at least one comma, or if any of the expressions is starred, the expression list will evaluate to a :class:`tuple` containing the items of the expression list.
 Otherwise, the expression list will evaluate to the value of the list's sole member.

+.. versionchanged:: 3.11
+   Expressions in an expression list may be starred.
+See :pep:`646` for details.

 For built-in objects, there are two types of objects that support subscription via :meth:`~object.__getitem__`: